 After all, the whole point of outsourcing is to save you time, but if you don’t make effective use of the time you gain, you’ll only devalue the efforts made to recruit, hire, onboard, and train your VA.

-Of course, there is a possibility that you’ll be shocked into immobility when you realise that you actually have some spare time.
-To avoid that happening, keep this article to hand.
+Of course, there is a possibility that you’ll be shocked into immobility when you realize that you actually have some spare time.
+To avoid that happening, keep this article in hand.
 At the first sign of outsourcing success, consider implementing any or all of the following three ideas for productive use of your new-found free time.